 How these poetry lesson plans work

 We have produced a series of five lesson plans with accompanying videos on Simon's YouTube channel.
-Pupils will write, edit and perform their own poem about something they really love, developing their vocabulary, writing and inference skills along the way.
+Pupils will write, edit and perform their own poem about something important to them, developing their vocabulary, writing and inference skills along the way.

-- Lesson 1: writing an ode (pupils generate content for their poem)
+- Lesson 1: writing a first draft (pupils generate content for their poem)